Pork tenderloin with apples is a perfect autumn meal with tender slices of pork, warm buttery apples, and caramelized onions, all made in one pan.

 Servings: 4

+Apples, pork, and onions are a winning combination.
 The sweet apple slices and savory onions get nice and soft, and are flavored with butter, a bit of apple cider vinegar, and thyme.
 Depending on how low you cook them, they can be almost like a warm chutney and complement the pork perfectly.

+An autumn recipe.
 If I haven’t convinced you yet, I’ll also say that this is the perfect fall meal when apples are in season and at their very best.
 When it’s paired with roasted acorn squash or delicata squash?
 Color me happy!
+Warm buttery apples, caramelized onions, savory pork — I’m pretty sure you’re going to love this meal!

-About This Pork tenderloin Recipe
+About Pork tenderloin

 - Pork Tenderloin: This lean cut of pork usually runs about one and half pounds.
 Look for an unseasoned pork tenderloin.
 Often they come with a marinade or seasoning already added and that won’t be necessary with this recipe because you’ll be seasoning the pork yourself.